sass/sass/spec/functions.md

 [CalculationExpression]: types/calculation.md#calculationexpression
 [NamespacedIdentifier]: modules.md#syntax

-1: If both `CssMinMax` and `FunctionCall` could be consumed, `CssMinMax` takes precedence.
+1: Both `CssMinMax` and `EmptyFallbackVar` take precedence over `FunctionCall` if either could be consumed.

+2: `'var('` is matched case-insensitively.

-2: `FunctionCall` may not have any whitespace between the `NamespacedIdentifier` and the `ArgumentInvocation`.
+4: `FunctionCall` may not have any whitespace between the `NamespacedIdentifier` and the `ArgumentInvocation`.
 It may not start with [`SpecialFunctionName`], `'calc('`, or `'clamp('` (case-insensitively).